- Formulas

 What is the formula for probability?

-The formula for probability is the number of ways the desired event can occur divided by the total number of outcomes.
+The formula for probability is calculated as the number of favorable outcomes divided by the total number of outcomes.

-For example, if you’re trying to calculate the probability of pulling a blue marble out of a bag of 20 marbles, and 4 of those 20 marbles are blue, you’d divide 4 (the number of blue marbles, aka your desired outcome) by 20 (the total number of outcomes).
+For instance, if you want to determine the probability of pulling a blue marble from a bag of 20 marbles, where 4 are blue, you would divide 4 (the number of blue marbles) by 20 (the total outcomes).

 Final Thoughts